 Attachment type is again a matter of personal preference.
-Standard knob type tail extensions can be ordered with a tie attachment, double loop attachment or tube attachment.
+Standard knob type tail extensions can be ordered with a tie attachment or double loop attachment.
 The double loop attachment and tie attachment are made out of horsehair, so they are compliant with all breed associations.

 We also offer our Braider’s Choice attachment, which is a single loop attachment popular with hunter/jumper exhibitors, since they work well with hunter braided tails.

-None of the attachments are difficult, but the double loop attachment is the most popular.
-The tube attachment is easy to put in, but it is not as versatile as the other attachment styles, since it’s made to braid in directly at the bottom of the tail bone.
-With the other attachment styles, you can braid your tail extension in anywhere up or down the topside of the tail bone, so you have the ability to lengthen or shorten the tail extension, depending on the classes you are showing in, and the height of your horse.
+Neither of the knob style attachments are difficult, but the double loop attachment is the most popular.
+With both attachment styles, you can braid your tail extension in anywhere up or down the topside of the tail bone, so you have the ability to lengthen or shorten the tail extension, depending on the classes you are showing in, and the height of your horse.
 You can adjust a Braider’s Choice tail extension the same way.

-The braided horsehair double loop attachment and the braided horsehair ties attachment are the only two attachment styles that can be used with a weighted tail extension.
+Both the braided horsehair double loop attachment and the braided horsehair ties can be used with a weighted tail extension.

 This also is a matter of personal preference.
 However, since halter exhibiters like the tail to look natural, they prefer a tapered end.
 Likewise, with most hunter/jumpers and cow horses.
 In the lunge line classes, you see both blunt and tapered tail extensions.
 The trend for pleasure horses and all-around horses is a tail extension with a blunt bottom, but again, it’s whatever look you prefer.